 As promised, here is the window box planter a little later in the summer!
 Didn't it fill in nicely?
 I love the bright pink petunia and the spikey green sweet potato vine.
 Such a bright and fun contrast in colors!

-And later is the summer, here is a whole house view of the house with a beautiful window planter box under most windows.
+Later in the summer, here is a whole-house view of the house with a beautiful window planter box under most windows.
 I love this look and think it has a European flair.
 Petunias have such long seasonal blooms that they last the whole summer and even into the fall.
-Unfortunately a hard frost marks the end of the season for these guys!
+Unfortunately, a hard frost marks the end of the season for these guys!

 Britnee